LookLikeAPro/Angular-2-React-Example/README.md

 ## Adding to existing project

-Due to the sad state of angular 2 tooling, we are unable to create an angular2-react npm package that works.

-However you can still integrate angular2-react in existing angular2 projects easily using the following steps.
+You can integrate angular2-react in existing angular2 projects easily with the following steps.

 1. Install react